imaegg11/chess/README.md

   - Stockfish: [Link To Stockfish Library](https://pypi.org/project/stockfish/)
 - Stockfish Engine [Link To Stockfish Download](https://stockfishchess.org/download/)
   - Under Windows, download AVX2
-- Windows
-  - Nope, definitely needs Windows
+- Windows Operating System
+- Have the font Trebuchet MS on your system

 ### Setup
-- Find the <>Code button, download the zip file and unzip it on your computer (Main folder should be called chess-main)
-- Unzip the Stockfish Engine zip and place it in the chess-main folder (Also the folder that contains all of the code from the github)
 - In your terminal, run the following line of code to install all the libraries needed for the program.
   ```
-  pip install -r requirement PATH_TO_REQUIREMENTS.TXT
+  pip install -r PATH_TO_REQUIREMENTS.TXT
   ```
-- Run chess.py to run the program
+  There will be a requirements.txt in the folder

 ### Configs
 Configs can be found in the config.json file.
 Settings should be self-explanatory.
 Time is measured in milliseconds.